TheItCrOw/Sens-Fortress/README.md

 The cloud manages your most sensible data for you.
 It will make sure that:
 Your data is being backed up.
 Your data is at a save place.
 You can access this data from anywhere you'd like.

 You do not have to worry about any of these things and if anything happens you can blame a big cooporation for that.
 This might not be mentioned often but I do believe that this plays a huge role on why the cloud is so widely spread.

+### Sen's fortress mission